writing-duet/writing-duet.github.io/README.md

 # Writing Duet Project

-- a post every day, in alternance
+- a post every day, alternating the narrator
 - a year long comitment
 - a connection between a post and the next one
 - a title for each post